MicrochipTech/fpga-hls-examples/Training1/readme.md

     br label %body.1
 ```

-All of the basic blocks and instructions shown in the Schedule Viewer
+All of the basic blocks and instructions shown in the Schedule viewer
 are directly from the LLVM IR optimized by SmartHLS before being
 compiled into Verilog.